 The Medium Term Budget Framework (MTBF) guides the preparation of the budget in each fiscal year.
 The framework ensures that the budget is prepared taking into account the medium-term macroeconomic parameters and fiscal priorities of the government and projects public expenditures for the succeeding 3 years.
-MTBF includes two-year Forward Baseline Estimates (FBEs) of ministry-wise expenditure, thus ensuring that government also initiated the Public Financial Management Reform Strategy, 2016-2012 under which Medium Term Strategy and Business Plans (MTSBP) are being piloted in four ministries.
+MTBF includes two-year Forward Baseline Estimates (FBEs) of ministry-wise expenditure, thus ensuring that government expenditures are prioritized and aligned with the available resource envelope.
+The government also initiated the Public Financial Management Reform Strategy, 2016-2012 under which Medium Term Strategy and Business Plans (MTSBP) are being piloted in four ministries.
 This marks the beginning of institutionalizing strategic and prioritized budgeting in the government.